The UNP is sending the message that the party is gearing up for the elections

 Under the Enterprise Sri Lanka programme, loans are issued at low-interest rates for entrepreneurs.
 In this instance, the Government only took the policy decision to release loans through the private and commercial banks.
 Loan approval is discretionary for the banking authorities depending on the eligibility of applicants.

 This seems to have ruffled some UNP MPs.
 They have been under the impression that loans would be approved by the banking authorities on recommendations by area politicians representing the Government.
 So, they directed a question in this respect at the party’s parliamentary group meeting last Monday.
-“What is the
+“What is the purpose of giving loans if they don’t give us any political mileage at the end?” one MP asked.

 State Minister of Finance Eran Wickramaratne briefed the MPs on the Enterprise Sri Lanka project in detail and said it was the discretion of the bankers to approve loans or not.
 He said it was a project aimed at improving entrepreneurship in Sri Lanka which is low compared to other countries in the region.